Great Barrier Reef Pontoon Cairns

 Cairns Great Barrier Reef tour itinerary

-- 9.30 am First check-in at Great Adventures Reservations at the Cairns Reef Fleet Terminal.
+- 9.30 am First check-in at Great Adventures Reservations Counter inside the Cairns Reef Fleet Terminal.

 - 10:10 am Next, board the vessel.